 5. Faster, more aggressive physical therapy

 A physical therapist begins working with you the day of surgery or within a day of you returning home.
-He or she will help you exercise to regain full function in the joint.
+They will help you exercise to regain full function in the joint.

 Are you the right patient?